The purpose of this guide is to provide general guidance for importers who wish to import Mainland chilled chickens*

 One condition is that chilled chickens must be transported by a vehicle which has been approved by the Director of Food and Environmental Hygiene.
-The approval of vehicle for transporting Mainland chilled chickens shall be subject to compliance with conditions as contained in Appendix III.
-In this connection, the importer should apply for approval in the form at Appendix IV.
+The approval of vehicle for transporting Mainland chilled chickens shall be subject to compliance with conditions as contained in Appendix II.
+In this connection, the importer should apply for approval in the form at Appendix III.

 Under the Import and Export Ordinance, Cap.
 60, import of frozen or chilled beef, mutton, pork and poultry is subject to import licensing control.
 The Department is responsible for issuing import licences for these foods.
 Thus, importers of Mainland chilled chicken are also required to apply for import licence from the Department for each consignment of chilled chickens.
 For details of such application, please refer to the "Guide to Application for Import Licence for Frozen Meat, Chilled Meat, Frozen Poultry and Chilled Poultry" issued by the Department.
 The guide can be browsed at the Department's website.

 Arrival of Consignment

 Under regulation 4(3)(b) of the IGMPER, the Department will require chilled chickens from the Mainland to enter into Hong Kong through designated border crossing at Man Kam To if the import is via land, or Hong Kong International Airport if by air.
 At these checkpoints, the food concerned shall be subject to inspection by the Department.

 The Department can exercise its power provided under section 62(1) of the PHMSO to collect food samples at points of entry to the territory for various food safety analyses, including microbiological and chemical tests.